 We understand that schedules change, things come up and life happens.
 We also depend on your financial commitment to guarantee our instructor’s income, rental contracts, liability insurance, etc. Therefore, our registration and supply fee is a non-refundable fee that is paid at the time of registration.
 We have limited spots to keep our class sizes small.
 Please consider your schedule and level of commitment before grabbing one of those spots.
 We will refund tuition (less the processing fees) if you change your mind 14 days prior to the first day of class.
 If it is within 14 days of the first day of class, tuition is non-refundable.
 Please keep this in mind before you register.

 This is a drop-off program, unless you have coordinated with the instructor to be a volunteer in the class.

-We are not.
-If this is an accommodation your child needs, please reach out to the Director.
-We do not have the resources to train all of our staff at this time but would consider training our anchor teachers if necessary.
+Yes, our anchor teachers are trained to recognize the signs of anaphylaxis and administer epinephrine.
 Note, while anchor teachers are with the cohort all day, there could be times when they are not within eyesight of your child.
 For example, they could be walking another child to the restroom.

 Please denote any food allergies on your registration form.

 Accommodations for allergies will be made in our cooking class.
 Note, while we mostly use whole foods, there is the possibility that an ingredient in the cooking class may not be from a allergen-free facility (olive oils, vinegars, etc).

 As for lunchtime, our students eat outdoors or in an open-air pavilion (during inclement weather) and we have a no-sharing food standard.
 If you still have concerns about your child’s potential exposure to allergens, please reach out to the director so we can put a plan in place.

 There are portable restrooms (porta-potties) on site.
 As a part of our COVID Prevention Protocols, participants will be required to clean their hands with supplied hand sanitizer after using a portable restroom.